Ramah Middle/High School

 Ramah Middle/High School is a public secondary school in unincorporated McKinley County, New Mexico, near the Ramah census-designated place and with a Ramah postal address.
 It is a part of Gallup-McKinley County Schools.

 Service area

 In addition to Ramah, the school serves the McKinley County portion of Timberlake.

-The Gallup-McKinley district serves the Ramah Navajo Indian Reservation, including Pinehill, which is in Cibola County, by sending secondary students to Ramah Middle/High.
+The Gallup-McKinley district takes students from the Ramah Navajo Indian Reservation, including Pinehill, which is in Cibola County, by sending secondary students to Ramah Middle/High.
 The proximity of the nearest schools in Cibola County were so far, 50 mi away, that Cibola and McKinley counties agreed to have students on the reservation sent to McKinley County schools.
 The reservation is physically within the Grants/Cibola County Schools district.

 History

 In the 20th century area residents gathered $15,000 and volunteered their time so this school could be built.
 According to Edgar Bond, from Ramah, who served as a school board member, 28,000 hours were spent by residents to build the school.
 This was done as the Bureau of Indian Affairs (BIA) had plans to build a dormitory for area Native Americans.
 Ramah area residents donated another parcel of land to the BIA, where the dormitory was built.
 In 1952 Ramah Navajo Native Americans were to vote on whether to send their children to the Ramah dormitory.
 After the Ramah Navajo approved the dormitory idea, the proposal was that the U.S. federal government would pay the New Mexico authorities for any Native American children attending New Mexican public schools.
 In 1954 this dormitory opened, which allowed the majority of residents of the Ramah Navajo Reservation to attend public schools close to their residences.

 In 1967 Ramah High had 136 students and seven employees.
 In 1968 the school had 58 students in grades 9-12 and 61 students in grades 7-8.
 In 1968 150 students lived in the BIA dormitory.
 In 1968, 12 secondary school aged Native Americans from the area went to Albuquerque Indian School instead of attending Ramah High, while 18 Native Americans from the area stayed in BIA dormitories in Albuquerque and attended Albuquerque Public Schools facilities.
 In 1967 W. B. FitzSimmons, the Gallup-McKinley superintendent, asked the BIA to expand the dormitory so 240 additional students could stay there.
 Bond stated that the BIA stated it would expand the dormitory but then did not do so.